 If you want to grow your lashes longer, you should first talk with your doctor.
 Of course, they will know the appropriate products, formulas, or procedures—such as Latisse or Revitalash—that you can obtain to help give you the eyelashes of your dreams.
 Your physician will know your health history as well, which can help when growing your lashes.

 Another thing you can do is eat a healthier diet, drink more water, and use less mascara.
 These three things are great for helping your lashes grow and prevent any unwanted abuse to the fragile hairs.
-It's not as difficult to grow your lashes out as you might think.
-In the meantime, here is a great YouTube video to help you understand the process.
+It’s not as difficult to grow your lashes out as you might think.